j0nathanB/bart_buddy_mobile/README.md

 This project requires several steps to load, you must be running node 6.10.0 or earlier, asnd Xcode 7.8.0 or later.

 - Clone the repo down
-- Cd into the route directory
+- Cd into the root directory

 1.) brew install watchman